-Antonio Veciana was the founder of the anti-Castro exile group Alpha 66 and claims prior meeting with Lee Harvey Oswald and "Maurice Bishop" before President Kennedy's assassination.
+Antonio Veciana was a founder of the anti-Castro exile group Alpha 66 and claims prior meeting with Lee Harvey Oswald and "Maurice Bishop" before President Kennedy's assassination.
 Veciana latest claim is, "Maurice Bishop, my CIA contact agent was David Atlee Phillips.
-Phillips or Bishop was the man I saw with Lee Harvey Oswald on September 1963."i However, multiple aspects of the claim have transformed over time.
+Phillips or Bishop was the man I saw with Lee Harvey Oswald on September 1963."i While some advocate this claim they seemingly are unaware that multiple important aspects of the claim have transformed over time.

-Veciana asserts collaborating with Maurice Bishop for more than a decade.
-"To the best of Veciana's recollection Maurice Bishop first approached him in Havana in 1960."
-Bishop "had advised in his anti-Castro and anti-Communist activities..."
-Veciana claims "...Bishop had guided him in planning assassination attempts on...Castro in Havana in 1961 and in Chile in 1971; that Bishop had directed him to organize Alpha-66 in 1962" Veciana largely credits Bishop for the group's operations and strategy.v Veciana asserts during 1961 Bishop met with him in Cuba and "decided the only thing left to be done was... an attempt on Castro's life..."
-Bishop then ..."urged him to leave because, he said, Castro's agents were becoming suspicious of Veciana's activities."vi
+Veciana asserts collaborating with Maurice Bishop for more than a decade, "To the best of Veciana's recollection Maurice Bishop first approached him in Havana in 1960" Bishop "had advised in his anti-Castro and anti-Communist activities".
+Veciana claims "...Bishop had guided him in planning assassination attempts on...Castro in Havana in 1961 and in Chile in 1971; that Bishop had directed him to organize Alpha-66 in 1962"and largely credits Bishop for the group's operations and strategy.v He asserts during 1961 Bishop met with him in Cuba and "decided the only thing left to be done was... an attempt on Castro's life..." and Bishop then ..."urged him to leave because, he said, Castro's agents were becoming suspicious of Veciana's activities."vi

-Veciana purports "...he met Bishop more than 100 times.vii Consider each of the alleged visits requires verifiable travel records and financing.
-Phillips would have to be absent over a hundred times, absences officials would note and yet Veciana never listed the specific dates.
+Veciana purports "...he met Bishop more than 100 times", now consider each of the alleged visits requires verifiable travel records and financing.vii Phillips would have to be absent over a hundred times, absences officials would note and yet Veciana never listed the specific dates.
 Veciana alleges Bishop was in Dallas, Las Vegas, Puerto Rico, Caracas, Lima, and La Paz in South America.
 However, verifiable documents locate Phillips in the United States and Mexico when some of Veciana's claims would place Bishop abroad.viii ix

-David Atlee Phillips first was a Contract Agent for the Agency in 1952, a Contract Employee in 1954, and participated in the Agency overthrow of Guatemala's national leadership during Operation PBSUCCESS.x xi Phillips was a Contract Employee in 1955, a Staff Employee in 1956 "visiting" Cuba,xii and he was a Staff Agent in 1958.xiii In 1959, he was a covert agent in Cuba.
-By 1961, he moved to the Agency's Mexico City Station and became its Covert Action Chief in March of 1963.
+David Atlee Phillips first was a contract agent for the Agency in 1952, a contract employee in 1954, and participated in the Agency overthrow of Guatemala's national leadership during Operation PBSUCCESS.x xi Phillips remained a contract employee in 1955, became a staff Employee in 1956 while "visiting" Cuba, and he was a Staff Agent in 1958.xii xiii In 1959, he was a covert agent in Cuba and later was moved to the Agency's Mexico City Station and became its Covert Action Chief in March of 1963.
 "In October 1963 David A. Phillips is added to the Cuba Section as the senior officer responsible for both FI (Foreign Intelligence) and CA (Covert Activities) activities."xiv Agency files locate Phillips undertaking Mexico City Station operations during September, October, and November 1963.xv xvi xvii This is during the later asserted period of time Veciana places Bishop in Dallas.

-Veciana's claims bothered some officials due to Veciana's release on a prior narcotics conviction.
-Veciana "...claimed the case against him was so well fabricated that the Federal prosecutor actually believed he was guilty."
+Veciana's assertions bothered some officials due to his release on a prior narcotics conviction.
+He "...claimed the case against him was so well fabricated that the Federal prosecutor actually believed he was guilty."
 Veciana "...said he believed that in some way his legal problems were related to his previous association with Bishop, although he did not know exactly how."xxiii Even Veciana's closest associates confirm that Veciana believed the "CIA framed him."
 Yet no verifiable evidence supports his beliefs and Veciana later decides, "Castro agents, not Bishop, were responsible for his drug arrest."

 During its investigation the CIA located "One Maurice R. Bishop, aka Morris Bishop...Bishop is the leader of the New Jewel Movement (NJM) of Grenada.
 He travels in and out of the U.S. and has had closed meetings in the U.S. known to the FBI.
 Bishop disclosed that the NJM has links going into Cuba and indicated the NJM is receiving assistance from Castro, but it is of a rather cautious nature.
 According to his file, Bishop is not associated with CIA."xxiv Veciana also prior offered that Bishop's first name might be Morris, John, or Jim.xxv

-One employee named Bishop born in 1940 and hired in 1965 is likely too young to fit the Maurice Bishop description.
-Another employee named Bishop was also located at Agency headquarters until July 1964.
-One additional Bishop located was in the Office of Communications but his location is redacted in 1962.xxviii The Agency even checked its informants and produced a Morris Bishop.
-He was an elderly Cornell college professorxxix xxx, and merely source of political information for Agency.xxxi Yet none of these examples matches the Morris or Maurice Bishop proposed by Antonio Veciana.
+One employee named Bishop born in 1940 and hired in 1965 is likely too young to fit the Maurice Bishop description., while another employee named Bishop was also located at Agency headquarters until July 1964.
+One additional Bishop located was in the Office of Communications but his location is redacted in 1962.xxviii The Agency even checked its informants and produced a Morris Bishop, he was an elderly Cornell college professor and merely source of political information for Agency. xxix xxx xxxi Yet none of these examples matches the Morris or Maurice Bishop proposed by Antonio Veciana.

 Agency Inspector General Scott D. Breckenridge discussed possible ideas on the Bishop issue with Congressional investigator Chuck Berk.
 "I told Berk...that the first story came out in the press about a CIA man in Dallas, Texas, there was no name.
 Later Jack Anderson quoted the name as 'Morris Bishop'.
 At the time I speculated that the person who made the allegation, when pressed had to come up with a name and produced this out of thin air.
 I suggested that this theory could be tested by going to the original source, which we could not do...I said that the second theory is that if there was a man using the name Morris Bishop he could be a representative of the US Army."